 Planning Monitoring

-Review view Reporting
+Review Reporting Performance

 assessment

 Participates in the development of the Technical SDBIP.
-Participates in the development of their own performance measurement.
 Executes individual work plans.
-Participates in the review of departmental plans.
-Participates in the review of own performance.
-Reports to line manager.
+Participates in the review of departmental Reports to line manager.

+Participates in the plans.

+development of their Participates in the

+own performance review of own

+measurement. performance.